-The development is nominated integrated development requiring an approved under the NSW Heritage Act 1977, as the site is located within the curtilage of an item of state heritage significance.
-Heritage NSW provided general terms of approval (GTAs) on 18 February 2022.
-The GTAs were delayed pending provision of information (that was provided on 14 February 2022) confirming there was little to no likelihood of impacts on archaeological remains, despite part of the area of this site being identified in a 2018 archaeological assessment.
+The development is nominated integrated development requiring an approval under the NSW Heritage Act 1977, as the site is located within the curtilage of an item of state heritage significance.
+Heritage NSW provided standard general terms of approval (GTA) to be applied to the consent, related to unexpected historical archaeological relics; aboriginal objects; compliance; and section 60 application.

-The DA was publicly exhibited for a period of 28 days in accordance with Camden Community Participation Plan 2021.
-The exhibition period was from 24 September 2021 to 21 October 2021 and no submissions were received.
+The DA was publicly exhibited for a period of 28 days in accordance with Schedule 1 'Community Participation Requirements' of Environmental Planning & Assessment Act 1979 and Camden Community Participation Plan 2021.
+No submissions were received.

-The dwelling will have a maximum building height of 6.35m and thereby contravenes the maximum height of buildings development standard (5m) that applies to the site under Clause 4.3, Appendix 9 of State Environmental Planning Policy (Sydney Region Growth Centres) 2006 (Growth SEPP).
+The dwelling will have a maximum building height of 6.27m, to its roof ridge.
+This exceeds the maximum 5m building height which applies under clause 4.3 Appendix 5 and the Height of Buildings Map (HoB_004) of State Environmental Planning Policy (Precincts - Western Parklands City) 2021.

-The 5m height development control has been imposed as the lot is within the curtilage of a state heritage listed Oran Park House (also known as Catherine Park House) and this control is related to requirements for single storey development.
-The 5m building height standard does not however provide flexibility to enable the design of residential dwellings as intended in the heritage setting that comply with site specific controls within the DCP, including a minimum roof pitch of 22.5°.
-A building height variation arises due to the roof ridge of the dwelling with a 22.5° roof pitch, breaching the 5m maximum height.
+The 5m height control applies to this land given its proximity to the curtilage of the state heritage listed Oran Park House, with the lower building height creating a transition area of single storey dwelling houses in this location.
+The 5m building height standard does not however provide flexibility to enable the design of residential dwellings as intended in the heritage setting and comply with site specific controls within the DCP, including a minimum roof pitch of 22.5 degrees.
+A building height variation arises due to the roof ridge of the dwelling with a 22.5 degree roof pitch breaching the 5m maximum height.

-Council has considered a draft Planning Proposal (PP/2021/1) submitted by the estate developer that seeks to amend Appendix 9 of the Growth SEPP to address the anomalies associated with the 5m height standard.
-The Planning Proposal seeks to increase the allowable building heights by inserting a new additional local provision into Appendix 9 of the Growth SEPP that will enable a merit-based assessment to be undertaken to allow building heights above 5m providing:
+Council has considered a draft Planning Proposal (PP/2021/1) submitted by the estate developer that seeks to amend the SEPP to address the anomalies associated with the 5m height standard.
+The Planning Proposal seeks to increase the allowable building heights by inserting a new additional local provision that will enable a merit-based assessment to be undertaken to allow building heights above 5m providing: